microsoft/WhatTheHack/xxx-MasteringLinux/Coach/Solution-09.md

     `student@vm01:~$ sudo fdisk /dev/sdc`

-    1. Add a new partition
+    1. Add a new partition with 500MB

     ```bash
     Welcome to fdisk (util-linux 2.34).